-II-A-007 COUNTS: Compliant
+II-A-007 Counts (MANDATORY): Compliant

 - How many formal counts are conducted each shift?
-3 - How many counts are conducted each day?
-6 - Stick outs counts - How does the facility accomplish this?
-All stick outs are done when an offender is not in the housing unit for count or leaves the facility.
-The offenders are logged out to show who they are, who they are with and where they are going. - Does this process insure accountability and safe/secure operation of the facility?
+Three - How many counts are conducted each day?
+Six - Stickouts counts - How does the facility accomplish this?
+Stick out counts are called into the facility. - Does this process ensure accountability and safe/secure operation of the facility?
 Yes

-II-A-012 CLASSIFICATION SYSTEM: Compliant
+II-A-012 Classification System: Compliant

-Does the facility have any trustees that work outside the secure perimeter?
-(Yes or No) Yes
+Does this facility have any trustees that work outside the secure perimeter?
+(Yes) If yes,

-If yes,